-• All other works advertised by LGs

-7. Receipt of bids. ✓ LG responsibility, a

-• The nominated lead LG shall receive all copy to MoH/MoES

-the bids on behalf of the LGs in each for safe custody.

-cluster.

-8. Evaluation of bids. \checkmark ✓ Evaluation will be

-0. · • joint guided by MoES

-• Each LG in cluster shall be represented and MoH staff to

-at the Evaluation with approval of the

-respective Contracts Committees (CC). strengthen capacity of

-A joint evaluation shall then be LGs for evaluation of

-undertaken.
-Representatives from line bids.

-Ministries should also be part of the

-Evaluation Committee.

-9. Award of contracts. \checkmark The respective LG

-Individual LG CCs shall make the Contracts Committee.

-contract award decisions since each LG

-shall be represented at bid evaluation.

-10. Contracting of contractors. \checkmark The LG is the budget

-• Each Accounting Officer (AO) should holder.

-sign a separate contract with the

-successful contractor for projects to be

-paid for under their votes.

-11. Supervision of contractors. ✓ ✓ Ensure quality works

-• The respective LG shall have the are constructed.

-District Education Officer and District

-Health Officer together with the

-District Engineer (DE) in charge of the

-day to day management of the projects.

-The Ministry Engineering Assistants

-shall play a monitoring role.
-Final

-valuation and certification of completed

-works should be approved by the DE.

-The environmental officer and social

-safeguard specialist or certified

-professional will monitor the

-implementation of contractual

-environmental and social safeguards

-12. obligations by the contractor.
-Certification of works. ✓

-12. Ť

-• Certification of works shall be by the

-LG Engineer, following confirmation

-by the School, and the environmental

-officer and social safeguard specialist or

-certified professional.

-• The environmental officer and social

-safeguard specialist or certified

-professional will confirm the

-implementation of contractual

-environmental and social safeguards

-obligations by the contractor prior to

-certification of works.

-13. Payment of contractors. ✓ LGs are the budget

-1 holder.

-Payment shall be the LGs.
-Disbursement of funds to LGs has already been undertaken by MoFPED.
-14. Maintenance of contract registers & procurement activity files.
-Each AO shall handle the projects as contracts within their Entity. \checkmark 15.
-Administrative Reviews.
-Administrative reviews shall be handled by the AOs of the respective LGs. ~ Administrative reviews should be handled by the AOs who sign the contracts.
-16. Labelling of projects including: the name, contract value, the contractor; source of funding and expected duration. ✓ To promote transparency and accountability.
+No. Task and Guidance Proposed Responsibility Centre MoES/MoH LG Justification 10.
+Contracting of contractors.
+1/10/10/1 ✓ The LG is the budget • Each Accounting Officer (AO) should sign a separate contract with the successful contractor for projects to be paid for under their votes. holder.
+11. Supervision of contractors. ✓ √ Ensure quality works The respective LG shall have the District Education Officer and District Health Officer together with the District Engineer (DE) in charge of the day to day management of the projects.
+The Ministry Engineering Assistants shall play a monitoring role.
+Final valuation and certification of completed works should be approved by the DE.
+The environmental officer and social safeguard specialist or certified professional will monitor the implementation of contractual are constructed. environmental and social safeguards 10 obligations by the contractor.
+Certification of works. √ 12.
+Certification of works shall be by the LG Engineer, following confirmation by the School, and the environmental officer and social safeguard specialist or certified professional.
+The environmental officer and social safeguard specialist or certified professional will confirm the implementation of contractual environmental and social safeguards obligations by the contractor prior to certification of works.
+I Co are the hydret 13.
+Payment of contractors. ✓ LGs are the budget Payment shall be the LGs.
+Disbursement of funds to LGs has already been undertaken by MoFPED. holder.
+14. Maintenance of contract registers & \checkmark Each AO shall handle the projects as contracts within their Entity.
+15. Administrative Reviews. ✓ Administrative Administrative reviews shall be handled by the AOs of the respective LGs. reviews should be handled by the AOs who sign the contracts.

+No. Task and Guidance Proposed Justification Responsibility Centre MoES/MoH LG 16.
+Labelling of projects including: the ✓ To promote name, contract value, the contractor; transparency and source of funding and expected duration. accountability.